 For a budget buy, the Asus Memo Pad 8 really packs in the features to give you the most bang for your buck.
 One of the most compelling options is Asus' preloaded Splendid app.
 The program allows you to calibrate the screen of your tablet to optimize your viewing experience.
-The app is also available on other Asus devices, but at a starting price of $199/£179/AU$288, the Memo Pad 8 is the most compelling tablet to offer the perk.
+The app is also available on other Asus devices, but at its cheap price, the Memo Pad 8 is the most compelling tablet to offer the perk.

 The Microsoft Surface Pro 3 toes the line between tablet and laptop, but it's definitely a tablet -- a tablet on steroids.
 Without putting its productivity prowess aside, we have to give it up to the Surface Pro 3's accessories.
 Its comfortable keyboard-cover-stand has yet to be matched in style and function by any other tablet accessory and the new model now comes with a digitizer pen that has its own holding place in the aforementioned cover.

 Amazon Fire tablets are the most immediately usable slates out there, not just because of their simple, easy-to-navigate Android-based Mojito OS, but because of the innovative Mayday button.
 If you're having trouble with the tablet, the feature lets you connect to a help center -- almost instantaneously -- and you get tech help from one of its specialists.
 Sometimes things even get a little crazy.